1962–63 NBA season: Celtics

 On the court, the powerful Boston Celtics were building a dynasty.
 Bill Russell led Red Auerbach's club from the middle with his shot blocking and rebounding, where he ranked a huge second place in the NBA.
 He was also seventh in the NBA in assists, remarkable for a center.

 Sam Jones had stepped in for Bill Sharman at shooting guard, after Sharman left to coach the ABL Los Angeles Jets.
 Jones immediately led the club in scoring just as Sharman had, with his deadly banking jump shots.
 34-year-old Bob Cousy quarterbacked his club one more time, but the 1950s superstar had clearly lost a step.

 Lakers

-Los Angeles Lakers were now in their third year in California.
-The Lakers were led by super forward Elgin Baylor, whose high-flying drives, surprising strength and all-around game awed many again this season.
-Baylor's 34 points per game rated him second in the NBA only to Wilt Chamberlain.
+Los Angeles Lakers were in their third year in California.
+The Lakers were led by super forward Elgin Baylor, whose high-flying drives, surprising strength, and all-around game awed many again this season.
+Baylor averaged 34 points per game rated him second in the NBA, only to Wilt Chamberlain.
 He was also fifth in rebounds and sixth in assists.
 No slouch on defense either, Baylor did it all for the Lakers.
-He was also freed of his military commitments, which limited his availability during the previous season.
+He was also freed from his military commitments, which limited his availability during the previous season.

 Third year star Jerry West battled injuries but continued to grow as a player also.
 He added 27 points per game and six assists for coach Fred Schaus, also his former college coach.
 The Lakers won 53 games and the NBA's West Division, looking forward to their matchup with Boston.